swiftlang/swift/docs/SIL.rst

 and the type of ``%0 is ``T``, which must be a loadable type.
 This will overwrite the memory at ``%1``.
 If ``%1`` already references a value that requires ``release`` or other cleanup, that value must be loaded before being stored over and cleaned up.
+It is undefined behavior to store to an address that points to deallocated storage.

 assign
 ``````